01Space/RP2040-0.42LCD/README.md

 4. After successful installation, the MicroPython version and Raspberry board will appear in the Python Shell.
 To test we can write a quick print function to say “Hello World”.
 Press Enter to run the code.
 You will get Hello World as a response.

-From this bundle of libraries we need the files / directory

-ssd1306.py

 # programming in CircuitPython

 To program the Raspberry Pi Pico using Micropython, you can either use: